sivasiva44/FarmTech/README.md

 # Features
 FarmTech offers a range of features to meet the diverse needs of farmers and agribusinesses:
 - Comprehensive Crop Care.

--Precision Planting Tools.
+- Precision Planting Tools.

--Quality Assurance.
+- Quality Assurance.

 *Our weather AI Tools:*